New hire onboarding

 - Confirm that you have been added as a member to the PostHog organization in GitHub.
 Fraser can add you if you haven't.

-- Work your way through your GitHub onboarding issue that a member of the People & Ops TeamPeople & Ops Team should have created and sent a link to.
+- Work your way through your onboarding checklist that a member of the People & Ops TeamPeople & Ops Team should have created and sent a link to.

 - Ask team members in your region to be invited to some customer calls so you can gain an understanding of how we work with customers.

-- Check out some BuildBetter calls and add yourself to a bunch of Slack channels - get immersed in what our customers are saying.
+- Check out some BuildBetter and Gong calls and add yourself to a bunch of Slack channels - get immersed in what our customers are saying.

 - There are a few BuildBetter playlists to start with – customer training calls, PostHog knowledge calls, onboarding specialist calls, add to them as you listen!